kvnkuo/predmachlearn-031_project/CourseProject.md

 ## [1] 15699   160
 ```

-Both selection of model and method for feature extraction are also inspired by the paper [**R. 1**].
-We use Random Forest method to build our model.
+Both the selection of model and the method for feature extraction are also inspired by the paper [**R. 1**].
+We use Random Forest method to build the model.
 The original method for feature extraction is based on the followings rules:
 1. In the belt, were selected the mean and variance of the roll, maximum, range and variance of the accelerometer vector, variance of the gyro and variance of the magnetometer.
 2. the  arm,  the  variance  of  the  accelerometer  vector  and  the maximum and minimum of the magnetometer were selected.
 3. In the dumbbell, the selected features were the maximum of the  acceleration,  variance  of  the  gyro  and  maximum  and minimum of the magnetometer, while in the glove, the sum of  the  pitch  and  the  maximum  and  minimum  of  the  gyro were selected.

-Instead of using max, min, sum, mean, var and range of the measured data to build the model, we try an alternative method.
+Instead of using max, min, sum, mean, var and range of the measured data to build the model, we try an alternative approach.
 For max, min, sum and range values, we simply use the measured data as equivalent ones.
 For var values, we use the square of the measured data as equivalent ones.
 For example, in the belt, we use roll_belt instead of mean(roll_belt) in specific time window.
 Also, in the belt, we use roll_belt^2 instead of var(roll_belt) in specific time window.
 Our simplified assumption is based on the idea that var is linear equivalent to square.

-Following is the model call(to save processing time, we load the saved one.)
+Following is the model call(to save processing time, we load the saved one.) and the detailed model is in **a.
+1**.

 ```r
 modFit_rf$call